fallen-icarus/cardano-swaps/README.md

 | Addresses with a beacon | [api](https://api.koios.rest/#get-/asset_address_list) | [api](https://docs.blockfrost.io/#tag/Cardano-Assets/paths/~1assets~1%7Basset%7D~1addresses/get)|
 | UTxOs at the address | [api](https://api.koios.rest/#post-/address_info) | [api](https://docs.blockfrost.io/#tag/Cardano-Addresses/paths/~1addresses~1%7Baddress%7D~1utxos/get)|

 The utxos api also returns which utxos contain reference scripts.
-This is important for remotely executing swap contracts.
+This is how users can remotely execute swap contracts.

 ### Beacon Tokens with Cardano-Swaps
 When a user creates a new swap address, the "creation" is not complete until: